Figure skaters sound off on Valieva’s Olympic doping scandal

 “I definitely feel sorry for her.
 I think this doesn’t really have much to do with her herself.
 She’s pretty much a product of the adults around her.
 So I have a lot of empathy for her because she, regardless of everything, she did have to get on the ice and work hard, no matter what happened around her.
 She did endure a lot.
 So I feel sorry for her, but rules are rules and they should be followed.” — Alexia Paganini of Switzerland.

 “It’s obviously a very touchy subject.
 I can only speak for myself and that I advocate for clean sporting.
 That’s the whole idea of the Olympics and our careers, in general … It’s a tough situation for everyone.
-And it’s unfortunate that it’s taking place at the Olympics … It feels wrong to punish people who have done this the right way.” — Mariah Hubbell of the United States.
+And it’s unfortunate that it’s taking place at the Olympics … It feels wrong to punish people who have done this the right way.” — Mariah Bell of the United States.

+“Disgrace.” — Adam Rippon, a 2018 Olympian and the coach of American skater Mariah Bell.

 “I don’t know all the facts about it, so I’ve tried to focus on like what I can do good for skating and how to put a positive, positive thing into this Olympics.
 But of course, you know, it’s difficult to decide because I don’t even know if she tested positive in both the tests or anything … So I hope that the leaders of this investigation do what they should do.
 And yeah, I think the time will tell … If I would be fourth, then it would be a really tough time.” — Josefin Taljegård of Sweden.